Dog Excessively Scratching Ear (Here’s Why)

 A buildup of wax inside the ear canal may also be the reason behind persistent scratching.
 Some dogs naturally produce more ear wax, and if it accumulates, it can cause irritation or even create an environment for infections.

-You might notice a yellowish or brownish waxy substance, along with occasional odor.
+You might notice a yellowish or brownish waxy substance, along with an occasional odor.
 While mild wax buildup may not always be serious, consistent scratching suggests the need for cleaning or further evaluation.

 Skin Conditions

-Certain skin conditions such as dermatitis or fungal infections may also extend to the ear area, leading to constant scratching.
+Certain skin conditions, such as dermatitis or fungal infections, may also extend to the ear area, leading to constant scratching.
 In these cases, redness, bumps, or flaky patches may appear around the ear in addition to itching.

 Skin-related issues often need medical management, as scratching can worsen the condition and lead to open wounds or secondary infections.